PrivacyLx/devops/README.md

 1. edit your ssh-config file (`~/.ssh/config`) to add the hostname, your ssh key and the user
 2. `cd ansible && ansible-playbook --vault-id @prompt -i inventory/testing deploy-website.yml`

+#### Deploying matterbridge

+`cd ansible && ansible-playbook --vault-id @prompt -i inventory/production deploy-matterbridge.yml`

+It currently bridges PrivacyLx IRC <-> Matrix internal chat rooms.
+It can be extended to support more networks and bridges can be added by configuring `matterbridge/templates/matterbridge.toml.j2`.

-## Adding SSH known hosts
+## Adding SSH fingerprints to known hosts

-1. Get an SSH fingerprint of local `known_hosts` file for a given hostname:
+1. Get an SSH fingerprint from a local `known_hosts` file for a given hostname and IP:
-`ssh-keygen -q -f ~/.ssh/known_hosts -F hostname`

-2. Add an SSH fingerprint line to the ansible `known_hosts` file:
-`ssh-keygen -q -f ~/.ssh/known_hosts -F hostname`
+`ssh-keygen -q -f ~/.ssh/known_hosts -F hostname/IP -F $(dig +short A hostname)`

+2. Upon verifying add the SSH fingeprints one per line (or seraparated by comma if is same host, see `ansible/ssh/known_hosts`).

 ## Naming convention